-Newly Discovered Prehistoric Flying Monstrosity Had A Wingspan Bigger Than A CarThe Earth Site
+Newly Discovered Pterosaur, A Prehistoric Flying Monstrosity, Had A Wingspan Bigger Than A CarThe Rainforest Site

 Back before humans ruled the world, planet Earth was inhabited by massive reptiles that were so massive it is still hard to imagine what they would be like today.
 Dinosaurs were incredible creatures whose only remains are the fossils they left behind, along with their avian ancestors: birds.